How to troublshoot UI Actions either or not showing or not working

 Instead, a valid condition that returns true or false, would be:

-If the UI Action is not working, then it is most likely related to the script.
+If the UI Action is not working as expected when clicked, then it is most likely related to the script.
 In the script you can use 'current' which relates to the current form that you are on.

 It is recommended that before you save the UI Action, you click on Check Syntax in the header of the Script field.

 Variables should be defined before they are used, otherwise, an error is generated.
 To troubleshoot an action that is not working as expected, you can add log statements.
 Below are example of 2 different methods for logging statements, for client and for server side scripts.